wilsonliaows/docs/features/trigger-conditions.md

 ---

 ## ends with
-The **Ends with** trigger condition makes your recipe run only when it finds an activity where your specified field has a value ending with whatever you enter in the **Value** field.
-If, for instance, you wanted to activate a recipe only when emails are received in Microsoft Outlook from contacts associated with Workato, you could create a recipe that triggers if the email of the sender ends with “@workato.com”.
+This condition checks if the trigger data ends with the value.
+It is case-sensitive - make sure to downcase or upcase both before comparison if you are not concerned about case sensitivity.
+It works with any characters, numbers, words, letters, and symbols.

 ![Example ends with recipe](/assets/images/features/trigger-conditions/example-ends-with-recipe.png) *The trigger condition tells the recipe to only process new emails if the sender's email address ends with the string “@workato.com”*

-This trigger condition works with numbers, letters, and symbols.
 If the field you specify in your condition is left blank in the application you’re using, no event will be picked up.

 ### Valid types
 This condition is only valid for string data types.